Google Translate Disclaimer

 When air quality health index levels are anticipated to be high, an air quality alert will be jointly issued by the Environment and Climate Change Canada and the Ontario Ministry of Environment and Climate Change.
 There are two types of air quality alerts that may be issued:

-The purpose of air quality alerts are to advice people to take steps to avoid unnecessary exposure to air pollution to protect their health.
+The purpose of air quality alerts are to advise people to take steps to avoid unnecessary exposure to air pollution to protect their health.
 The alerts also inform industries and the public to take steps to reduce their emissions.

 You can subscribe to receive air quality alerts by visiting: http://www.airqualityontario.com/alerts/signup.php